vincecampanale/blog/_drafts/2017-09-23-scrabble-words-elm.markdown

 -- return the sum
 ```

 I find it helpful to start with the type signature when constructing functions in Elm.
-The function we want to build to solve this problem will take a word and return a score.
-In terms the compiler can understand, it will take in a `String` and return an `Int`.
+The function we want to build will take a word and return a score.
+In terms the compiler can understand, it will take a `String` and return an `Int`.
 ```
 scoreWord: String -> Int
 ```